 This number tends to fluctuate from 14%-20%, but the point is it’s tiny.
 Compare this to England’s 70% and you can start to see why vegetables and fruits are so expensive.

 One main reason for this is that a large amount of Japanese land is mountainous making it not fit for growing any type of food.

 Ronald Dolan wrote in his book ‘Japan: a country study‘ that up to 70% of Japan is mountainous meaning the entire population of Japan is concentrated at around 27-28% of what’s left.

 That’s one why Japanese cities are so packed!

 A nationwide phenomenon known as Hikikomori is where people are shut in their houses (or in extreme cases, their rooms) for years on end.
 People may seek withdrawal from society for a number of reasons like social anxiety, personality disorders, or perhaps depression.

-A study in 2018 estimated the total amount of people suffering from Hikikomori in Japan to be around 613,000 between the aged of 40 and 64.
-This obviously doesn’t account for the younger demographic that are likely to be heavily influenced by media and technology which means the total number of Hikikomori throughout Japan is likely to be in the millions.
+A study in 2018 estimated the total amount of people suffering from Hikikomori in Japan to be around 613,000 between the ages of 40 and 64.
+This obviously doesn’t account for the younger demographic that is likely to be heavily influenced by media and technology which means the total number of Hikikomori throughout Japan is likely to be in the millions.